Skip to main content

 • For header-only libraries, we use Git submodules and CMake's target_include_directories to include them automatically.

 • For CMake compatible libraries, we use Git submodules and CMake's add_subdirectory command to import it.
-You also don't need to manage them on your own.

 Prerequisites